ShinyKiwis/notes/web/js-journey/theory/08-closures/closures.md

 Due to optimization in some engine, it might be implemented that if something is never referenced, so just don't put it into the "backpack" => So we can't access that variable anymore, maybe lead to a "memory leak".

 ## What is the technical term of "backpack" ?
+According to the book "If Hemingway Wrote JavaScript", the author call the backpack as "closed over variable environment" (COVE), the **local memory** is known as variable environment and it is closed and pull out to use later like in our example.

+So what is the attribute of this backpack's data ?
+- Persistent (They are not deleted)
+- Lexical
+- Scope
+- Reference
+- Data (Yes, they are data )

+=> P.L.S.R.D

+> Scope: A rules for any programming language, for at any given line of code, what data do I have available to me ?

+JavaScript scope rules is **lexical scope** or **static scoping** doesn't depend on where it was run (that is dynamic scope), but instead pull the data out and attached into the backpack with returned function definition.

+And yes, people call it **closure**, COVE, backpack

+## Multiple Closure Instances
+In case, we create multiple closure or backpack, they are all independent since they are created from different execution context.